mstksg/inCode/copy/entries/dependent-haskell-1.md

 in Haskell.

 1. Are any of my functions partial, or implemented using partial functions?
-    (And, how am I sure they won't fail?)
 2. How could I have written things that are *incorrect*, and yet still type check?
-(And, how am I sure that the way that *I* implemented it is the correct one?)
+Where does the compiler *not* help me by restricting my choices?

 Both of these questions usually yield some truth about the code you write and the things you should worry about.
 As a Haskeller, they should always be at